mmaccamy-zspace/lessons-learned/README.md

 today's standards, a simple C# Windows Form Application would have probably provided a much better user experience.
 Having to basically design all of the localization, multi-threading, and window drawing operations were in hindsight an unnecessary effort when an off the shelf framework could have been used.

+### Report Visualization Post-Processing Script Development
+The post-processing script developed to create graphs of test report data exported from sts.exe works but it is slow to process large amount of reports.
+Ideally, these figures and graphs should be generated at the end of each test by sts.exe using some plotting library like [plotutils](https://www.gnu.org/software/plotutils/) instead of using a Python and Matplotlib to post-process report data.
+It works for what it is, but all of this functionality should be wrapped into a single applicaton instead of scattered across different executables and scripts.

+### Various Shared Document Development
+It's hard to find motivation to develop and maintain documents when there isn't a clear audience.
+At the beginning of this project development cycle, the goal was to produce accurate documentation explaining all architecture and engineering design decisions.
+This desire was mainly fueled by the lack of documentation left behind from the previous Classic test application development.

+The main difficulty with documentation is that it's boring.
+Pair that with the clear limited lifespan of Shadow type styluses and associated test software, it's hard to stay motivated when it comes to documentation.

 ### Miscellaneous
 For all deliverables, more robust startup/continuous built-in tests (SBIT/CBIT) could be implemented to